ShawnEvans77/maple/README.md

-Welcome to maple!
-This is a resource for Brooklyn College computer science students to practice course material.
+# Maple

-Just a hobby, won't be big and professional like Leetcode.
+A learning platform for Brooklyn College Computer Science students.